Q: My PowerPoint found a problem with the content?

 Step 2: right-click on the file and press the option of "cut" or simply use "control x"

-Step 3: go to a regular directory, right-click, and "paste" the file in any other folder.
+Step 3: go to a regular directory, right-click, and "paste" the file into any other folder.

 Step 4: Open up your file and see if the issue is solved.